tldr-pages/tldr/pages/common/git-mktree.md

 `git mktree -z`

-- Allow for the creation of multiple tree object:
+- Allow for the creation of multiple tree objects:

 `git mktree --batch`